paldepind/projectdo/README.md

 fisher install paldepind/projectdo
 ```

+The plugin exposes four shell functions that should be configured with
-Afterwards abbreviations should be configured as desired.
+abbreviations as desired.
 For instance:

 ```
 abbr -a b --function projectdo_build